 An efficient factory means every brain is engaged versus being on autopilot.

-Leadership and engineers are responsible for empowering their operators to perform at their full potential, and Operations Business Teams is an excellent means through which this can be accomplished.
+Leadership and engineers are responsible for empowering their operators to perform at their full potential; the Area Business Teams methodology is an excellent means through which this can be accomplished.